what is jodan uke?

 - Make sure that your arm and side of the body form a straight line.

-I reveal and demonstrate the above key points of Jodan uke in the video.
+I reveal and show the above key points of Jodan uke in the video.

 Ultimately, all techniques are applications of the fundamental principles.
 Jodan Uke included.
 Beginner level applications are straight forward - you can recognise the technique easily.